luminoso/sd-p3g4/README.md

 There are three solutions presented in this repository

-1. Using java’s reentrant locks for managing shared variables and concurrency. (explicit monitors)
+1. Using java’s reentrant locks for managing shared variables and concurrency. (explicit monitors) *(branch Monitors)*
-2. Implemented a client-server approach that active entities trade messages with passive entities (playground, bench, referee site) -  This solution tries to demonstrate a simple simulation how java’s RMI works.
+2. Implemented a client-server approach that active entities trade messages with passive entities (playground, bench, referee site) -  This solution tries to demonstrate a simple simulation how java’s RMI works. *(branch Messages)*
-3. Implementation of a full java RMI solution where shared areas are registered and players
+3. Implementation of a full java RMI solution where shared areas are registered and players *(branch RMI-Distributed)*

 ## Requirements
 This simulation was tested using Java 8.